smastrom/notivue/packages/notivue/nuxt/README.md

 export default defineNuxtConfig({
   modules: ['notivue/nuxt'],
   css: [
-    'notivue/notification.css', // Only needed if using built-in notifications 'notivue/animations.css' // Only needed if using built-in animations ],
+    'notivue/notification.css', // Only needed if using built-in <Notification />
+    'notivue/animations.css' // Only needed if using default animations ],
   notivue: {
     // Options